Barty into Cincinnati semi-finals

 Australian Barty beat the Czech ninth seed 6-2 6-4, but had to recover from a break down in the second set.

-Barty also beat French Open champion Krejcikova on her way to her maiden Wimbledon title in July.

-The 25-year-old, two-time Grand Slam champion will face Angelique Kerber or Petra Kvitova in the last four.
+The 25-year-old, two-time Grand Slam champion will face Angelique Kerber next after Petra Kvitova retired injured from their quarter-final.

+Germany's Kerber was leading 6-4 3-3 when she was awarded the win.

+Czech world number 11 Kvitova later said she had been struggling with a "stomach issue" for several days.